keldigitalcube/simple-ga-ranking/readme.txt

 4. The short code supports parameters as follows: `post_type`, `exclude_post_type`, `'taxonomy_slug'__in`, `'taxonomy_slug'__not_in`, filter.
 All parameters except “filter” need to be set the slug(s).

 - post_type:  set the attribute of the slug of the post-type you’d like to show.
-You can set multiple sulgs separeted by comma.
+You can set multiple sulgs separated by comma.

 - exclude_post_type: set the attribute of the post-type you’d NOT like to show.
-You can set multiple sulgs separeted by comma.
+You can set multiple sulgs separated by comma.

 - 'taxonomy_slug'__in: set the attribute of the taxonomy you’d like to show.
-You can set multiple terms separeted by comma.
+You can set multiple terms separated by comma.

 - 'taxonomy_slug'__not_in: set the attribute of the taxonomy you’d NOT like to show.
-You can set multiple terms separeted by comma.
+You can set multiple terms separated by comma.

-- filter:  You can use the filter parameter as same as the fileter parameter of Google Analytics API.
+- filter:  You can use the filter parameter as same as the filter parameter of Google Analytics API.
 [https://developers.google.com/analytics/devguides/reporting/core/v3/reference](https://developers.google.com/analytics/devguides/reporting/core/v3/reference)

-For example, suppose you have a multi-languages site with direcotry based multisite, and take the statistic of all sites of the multisite having with the URL structure as follows by one GA account. http://example.com/ja http://example.com/en http://example.com/cn
+For example, suppose you have a multi-languages site with directory based multisite, and take the statistic of all sites of the multisite having with the URL structure as follows by one GA account. http://example.com/ja http://example.com/en http://example.com/cn